mpaannddreew/bionic-php/readme.md

 // register your event listeners before calling the 'receive' method on the bionic instance
 // $bionic->listen($event_name, $event_listener);
-$bionic->listen('message.attachments.image', function (Plugin $plugin, Sender $sender, Recipient $recipient, Image $image){
+$bionic->listen('message.attachments.image', function (Plugin $plugin, Sender $sender, Recipient $recipient, Image $image, $channel){
     // $plugin - current plugin being used i.e. MessengerPlugin
     // $sender - sender of the message i.e. Messenger user
     // $recipient - recipient of the message i.e. Your facebook page
     // $image - Image attachment that was sent
+    // $channel - event delivery channel, messaging or standby

-    // this sends back the attachment as a message back to the sender
+    // this sends the attachment as a message back to the sender
     $plugin->sendAttachment($image, $sender);
 });